The clocks have gone back, and it’s time to dig out your winter hats and gloves before you get on with your bonsai jobs for November.

-So without further ado, here is our list of bonsai jobs for November.
+Without further ado, here are some suggested bonsai jobs for November.

 Gather leaves for leafmould

-The one big bonus of the turn in the weather is the bountiful harvest of fallen leaves.
-While its great to see them on the tree and to view the spectacular autumn colours throughout, they can be the gift that keeps giving.
-See our guide to making leafmould to get you started.
+Yes, the days are feeling a little chillier now, but one big bonus of the turn in the weather is the bountiful harvest of fallen leaves.
+Collect these up now and you’ll have the raw material to make a fantastic fertiliser for your garden – see our guide to making leafmould to get you started.

-Do take care not to disturb any hibernating hedgehogs when gathering leaves. if you think that you have an hedgehog sleeping in your garden then best to avoid the area.
+But do take care not to disturb any hibernating hedgehogs when you’re gathering up the leaves.
+If you think that you have an hedgehog sleeping in your garden, it’s best to avoid the area.
 If your hedgehog visitors are still active then you could leave them out some cat food and a saucer of water.
 Don’t leave out milk as it will make them very ill and possibly kill them.

 Prune fruiting bonsai trees